 According to an emerging group of psychologists, called ecopsychologists, the natural environment plays a fundamental role in our mental health, too.
 Ecopsychologists suggest that a lack of connection to the natural world contributes to mental and emotional distress.
 They also emphasize that human health is affected by the health of the environment.
 Their prescription for healing?
 Caring for the natural environment – and mending our own connections with nature.
-(For more on this, check out “See the Connection” in the April 2006 archive.)
+(For more on this, check out “See the Connection”.)

 But this view has yet to take root in conventional medical literature.
 For example, you won’t find much mention of nature in the Diagnostic and Statistical Manual of Mental Disorders (DSM), points out Theodore Roszak, professor emeritus of history at California State University, East Bay.

-In the updated version of his 1992 book, The Voice of the Earth: An Exploration of Ecopsychology (Phanes Press, 2001), Roszak notes that the DSM – a seminal text often used in making mental health diagnoses – “never asks about the quality of people’s relationship with the natural world in which our species spent 99 percent of its evolutionary history.”
+In his book, The Voice of the Earth: An Exploration of Ecopsychology, Roszak notes that the DSM – a seminal text often used in making mental health diagnoses – “never asks about the quality of people’s relationship with the natural world in which our species spent 99 percent of its evolutionary history.”